 Virtual reality (VR) technology has begun to make a huge impact in education and eLearning.
 In Med School, numerous programs have created simple VR programs to help students learn anatomy.
 KFC now trains their future chefs through a VR simulation.
 High school students have been treated to numerous virtual field trips lately via Google Expeditions.

+The technology is seeing a higher rate of adoption at the undergraduate and graduate levels of university.
+As experts from review paper writing services note, most universities are actively working on launching VR technology for future graduates.
 But most schools and institutions are still a long way off from effectively implementing VR-based education and training modules.
 And the challenge, in most cases, is the prohibitive cost.

 The Gear You Need